 - Access to UVM faculty and staff expertise and other professionals.

 - Give back to your community.

-- A membership network that includes thousands of Vermonters.
+- A network of EMG colleagues that includes thousands of Vermonters.

 - Access to a number of special offers, discounts and educational opportunities.

-- 3-5 hours each week to complete assignments, quizzes, and watch pre-recorded lectures
+- It is estimated that Track 2 students spend 3 to 5 hours each week to complete assignments, quizzes, and watch recorded sessions.

 Track 2 Benefits:

 - No schedule, no hassle.